goreleaser/goreleaser/www/docs/customization/hooks.md

     ```

-If any of the hooks fails the release process is aborted.
+Note that if any of the hooks fails the release process is aborted.

 ## Complex commands